-China answers Brazil plea for medical equipment to fight coronavirus
+Brazil turns to China for help in coronavirus fight, eyes U.S. cooperation

 BRASILIA/SAO PAULO (Reuters) - Brazil faces a tense period in the coming weeks in its battle against the coronavirus, with supplies of medical and protective equipment running low and fresh shipments from China not expected to arrive in the country for another month.

-The Health Ministry said on Thursday the federal government’s stock of personal protective equipment for health professionals, such as masks and gloves, had been entirely disbursed to local authorities.
-Health Minister Luiz Henrique Mandetta said Brazil had to turn to several countries before it could find a taker for its 1.2 billion reais ($228 million) order to restock.
+Health Minister Luiz Henrique Mandetta said states are well stocked for now, but Brazil had to turn to several countries before it could find a taker for its 1.2 billion reais ($228 million) order to restock.

 “The first country said no, the second said no, and we were worried.
 At the end of the afternoon yesterday, the fifth country agreed and will deliver in 30 days.
 It is a very large purchase, enough for more than 60 days,” he said.